APOS Awards

 ELIGIBILITY

 Nominees must demonstrate outstanding clinical contributions to the field of psychosocial oncology.
-Additionally, candidates must be licensed and actively practicing in the field of psychosocial oncology for a minimum of five years.
+Candidates must be licensed and actively practicing in the field of psychosocial oncology for a minimum of five years.

 To nominate an APOS member for this award please submit the following through the online nomination portal: